Geta/klarna/src/Klarna.OrderManagement/README.md

 ### Steps integrated with EPiServer Commerce
 - **Capture** - either partially (multi-shipment) or full capture the payment amount
-- **Release remaining authorization** - release remaining authorization when the payment amount has not been fully captured
+- **Release remaining authorization** - release remaining authorization when the payment amount has not been fully captured.
+Note: this action should only occur when for example order line 1 is captured and the remaining order lines will not be captured.
 - **Refund** - either partially or full refund an amount
-- **Cancel** - cancel payment
+- **Cancel** - full cancel of an order

 ### (*) Other steps only available in the code
 - **Get Klarna order**